-SF consists of 66 claims (approximately 530 hectares) located in Eureka County, Nevada in the heart of the Battle Mountain - Eureka Gold trend, approximately 10 kilometres east of the large, high-grade discovery by Barrick Gold Corporation at Goldrush / Fourmile.
-The Company recently acquired 37 additional claims (approximately 300 hectares) from a private vendor.
+SF consists of 66 claims (approximately 530 hectares) located in Eureka County, Nevada in the heart of the Battle Mountain - Eureka Gold trend, approximately 10 kilometres east of the large, high-grade discovery by Barrick Gold Corporation at Goldrush/Fourmile.
+The Company recently acquired 37 additional claims (approximately 300 hectares) from a private vendor and staked 9 additional HC claims within that claim group.
 These HC claims are adjacent to the SF claims and now allow for a more effective exploration program on the combined property position.
-Additional claims are being acquired by staking and geological mapping and sampling are underway.
+Additional claims are being acquired by staking and geological mapping and sampling were recently completed.

 Mineralization at Goldrush and Fourmile occurs primarily within two units of the Devonian-age Wenban limestone and, to a lesser extent, the overlying Horse Canyon formation.
-The uppermost Wenban unit #8 is well exposed in the western portion of SF and is an important ore host at Goldrush.
-However, the highest grades at Goldrush occur in Wenban unit #5, which should lie at a reasonable depth at the SF property.
+The uppermost Wenban unit #8 is well exposed in the western portion of SF; however, the highest grades at Goldrush occur in Wenban unit #5, which should lie at a reasonable depth at the SF property.